exercism/website-copy/tracks/python/exercises/saddle-points/mentoring.md

 Students must check that the value is the highest value in that row and the lowest value in the column.
 This is a good place to introduce the `max()` and `min()` functions which take an iterable and return the highest or lowest value.
-Alternatively students might use the `<` and `>` operators and compare the value to each value in that row and column.
-This appreach is valid but generally results is much more verbose code.

 Another challenge here is getting the column.
 At this stage most students should be ready to use a comprehension which is the best way,